johnosbb/LinuxDebuggingAndDevelopment/gdb_part2.md

 ## Defining your own commands

-GDB has the ability to define custom command/script using `define <name>` command
+GDB has the ability to define custom commands and scripts using `define <name>` command

 ```sh
 define bmain